Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/05-bottom_up_rtl_kernel/doc/aes.md

 ## About the AES Encryption Algorithm

 The AES algorithm is a commonly used symmetric-key encryption algorithm, meaning that the same key is used for both encrypting and decrypting the data.
 The input and output data blocks for the AES algorithm are 16-bytes blocks (128-bits).
 AES has three key length types: 128-bit, 192-bit, and 256-bit.
-Before AES encryption and encryption operation, a operation called key-expansion must be run when a key is given.
+Before AES encryption and encryption operation, an operation called key-expansion must be run when a key is given.
 The AES algorithm includes lots of bit-wise and byte-wise operations, so it is very suitable to be implemented with the hardware accelerator.

 <div align="center">
 <img src="./images/aes_core.svg" alt="AES-ECB decryption" >